Working to protect the watershed of the beloved Animas River. Photo: Alex Pullen.

 This 2016 study of Animas River water quality by Mountain Studies Institute was encouraging.
 The data collected at Rotary Park in Durango, CO showed “no indication of any threat to human health from Animas River water and it does not appear that metal concentrations in 2016 were any higher than in previous years (2002-2014).”

-We’re the conservation voice at the table throughout the Superfund process, representing the river and the people and wildlife who depend on it.
+We are the conservation voice at the table throughout the Superfund process, representing the river, people, and wildlife who depend on it.
+We ensure water sampling continues along critical reaches that are not monitored by other agencies, and catalog data to assess trends in heavy metals.
 Outside of the Superfund process, we’re advocating for safe, reliable access for river recreation and the democratic management of the river’s water.